pyro-ppl/pyro/.github/issue_template.md

 ### Guidelines

-NOTE: If you have a question or would like help with a certain issue, please post it on our [forum](https://forum.pyro.ai/).
+**NOTE:** Issues are for bugs and feature requests only.
+If you have a question about using Pyro or general modeling questions, please post it on the [forum](https://forum.pyro.ai/).

-If you would like to address any minor bugs in the documentation or source, please feel free to contribute a PR without creating an issue first.
+If you would like to address any minor bugs in the documentation or source, please feel free to contribute a Pull Request without creating an issue first.

 Please tag the issue appropriately in the title e.g. [bug], [feature request], [discussion], etc.